FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 The `UserProjectRoles` entity type is only visible to admin users.

-Users without a global "read" role, but with a project-related role can only read entities associated with a project they are related to.
+Users without a global "read" role, but with a project-related role can only read entities associated with a project they are related to, or entities that are related to a project that is `public`.
+This means they can not read entities that are not related to any projects.

 ## Linking entities to Projects